-If the output of a process does not fully qualify as RFNBO, the RFNBO share in the total output shall be determined according to the provisions in section 5.4 above.
+If the output of a process does not fully qualify as RFNBO, the RFNBO share in the total output shall be determined according to the provisions in Chapter 4.9 above.

 The requirements on GOs defined in this chapter also apply in cases where this document and CDR 1184 do not require the conclusion of a renewables PPA.